kouenYoung/assign2.github.io/README.md

 ## Collaborators

-This project was made possible by the great collaboration of the following amazing people: Luke Morrill, Noah Hartzfeld, Henry Yang
+This project was made possible by the great collaboration of the following young talents: Luke Morrill, Noah Hartzfeld, Henry Yang

 ## Contributing
 Pull requests are welcome at anytime.
 For major changes, please open an issue first to discuss what you would like to change.